-In most of the cases, you can get back your missing or disappeared files after trying the above solutions.
+In most cases, you can get back your missing or disappeared files after trying the above solutions.
 If you are unable to find the disappeared files, it might be deleted permanently from your Mac

-How do I Recover Permanently Disappeared Files from Mac?
+How Do I Recover Permanently Disappeared Files from Mac?

 When any files are deleted permanently from the computer, the system only erases information such as date modified, size, and the file type from its registry.
 But the actual data on the file still remains on the disk.
 However, there is a way to recover this data from the drive.
 You can do so by using trusted data recovery software.

 Files disappeared from the desktop can be difficult to find and access.
 These missing files cannot be directly accessed from the computer’s interface.
 However, an effective data recovery tool such as Remo Recover and surpass the restrictions of the computer and access the hidden data.
-The advance scan engine of the tool scans the drive sector by sector to recover the disappeared files.
+The advanced scan engine of the tool scans the drive sector by sector to recover the disappeared files.
 Download and install the software for free now.

-Steps to Recover Disappeared Files from Mac
+How to Recover Disappeared Files from Mac

-Download and install the Remo Mac Data Recovery software on your computer and follow the below mentioned steps.
+Download and install the Remo Mac Data Recovery software on your computer and follow the below-mentioned steps.

-- Next, select Recover Lost Files option
+- Next, select the Recover Lost Files option

 - After the scanning process is completed, the list of retrieved files will be displayed